MARAMA’s Request for Proposals (RFPs) listed below, provide detailed requirements for each specific project.

 Debbie Thomas, Program Manager

-Funding for this work is from MARAMA’s grant from the Region 3 of the U.S. Environmental Protection Agency XA-96334701 (CFDA 66.034 – Surveys, Studies, Investigations, Demonstrations, and Special Purpose Activities relating to the Clean Air Act.
+Funding for this work is from MARAMA’s grant from Region 3 of the U.S. Environmental Protection Agency, grant number XA-96380401 (CFDA 66.034 – Surveys, Studies, Investigations, Demonstrations, and Special Purpose Activities relating to the Clean Air Act).

-If you are interested in updating and presenting one or more courses, please email your proposal to Training@marama.org or mail to the address listed below.
-Proposals must be received by 5:00 PM on Friday, July 31, 2020.
+If you are interested in developing and presenting one or more in-person and/or virtual courses, please email your proposal to MARAMA’s Training Coordinators, Jackie Burkhardt and Sue Dilli at firstname.lastname@example.org

 Request for Proposals: APTI 350 Asbestos NESHAP Inspection and Safety Procedures